This post may contain affiliate links. Read the full disclosure here.

 Brown sugar glaze top the scones making them a delectable treat!

 Everyone has been on a “healthy” kick.
-That seems to be what January is all about.
+That seems to be what happens when the calendar turns from one year to the next.
 Eating healthier, lighter, and making smart food decisions.

 I have an avid sweet tooth when it comes to breakfast.
 Because of this, I usually just stick to a banana and yogurt.
 Both are sweet and good for you.